iamthenoah/ProductivityEnchantments/README.md

 **Tools**: Hoe

 **Description**: Breaks fully grown crops of that type within an area of a certain radius depending on the enchantment's level.

+FAQ

+Mod compatibility?
+As far as I now, apart from planting seeds,